idaholab/moose/modules/porous_flow/doc/content/modules/porous_flow/tutorial_06.md

 !listing modules/porous_flow/examples/tutorial/06_KT.i start=[PorousFlowFullySaturated] end=[]

-Users are strongly encouraged to experiment with KT stabilization and report their findings back to the moose-users gmail group, since this stabilization is still at the development stage.
+Users are strongly encouraged to experiment with KT stabilization and report their findings back to the moose-users google group, since this stabilization is still at the development stage.

 [Start](porous_flow/tutorial_00.md) |